zeromq/chumak/README.md

 FAQ
 ---
-1. Why another Erlang binding?
+1. Why another Erlang implementation?

-   Because the existing bindings are out of date.
+   Because the existing Erlang implementations and bindings are out of date.

 2. Why a dual-license?

-   To keep the binding up-to-date.
+   To keep the code up-to-date.
 Having a commercial license allows us to charge money for code.
 Erlang is not a very trendy language, so the number of contributors to the open source project like this is small.
 In order to keep it from dying, we think it makes sense to run it as a commercial project.